 Buy now, pay later, or BNPL, lets customers pay for goods in increments.
-Instead of paying for a purchase in full upfront, payment is broken down into smaller chunks, without interest.
-These are repaid in installments.
-The BNPL provider pays the merchant in full upfront and then takes care of collecting those installments.
+Instead of paying for a purchase in full upfront, payment is broken down into smaller installments, typically without interest.
+The BNPL provider pays the merchant in full upfront and then collects those installments from the customer over time.

 First, credit decisions are made in real time using internal algorithms that work on available customer information.
 This speedy approval is a must for BNPL platforms to deliver the easy user experience customers expect.
 But this also makes it easier for bad actors to slip through the cracks.